camunda/camunda-docs-manual/content/guides/installation-guide/full/glassfish/chapters/04-migration/01-migrate-71-72.md

 #### Groovy Scripting

-If Groovy is to be used as a scripting language, add the following artifacts to the folder `$WLS_DOMAIN_HOME/lib`:
+If Groovy is to be used as a scripting language, add the following artifacts to the folder `$GLASSFISH_HOME/glassfish/lib`:

 * `groovy-all-$GROOVY_VERSION.jar`

 #### Freemarker Integration

-If the Camunda integration for Freemarker is intended to be used, add the following artifacts to the folder `$WLS_DOMAIN_HOME/lib`:
+If the camunda integration for Freemarker is intended to be used, add the following artifacts to the folder `$GLASSFISH_HOME/glassfish/lib`:

 * `camunda-template-engines-freemarker-$TEMPLATE_VERSION.jar`
 * `freemarker-2.3.20.jar`